 "Just In Time" is more associated with Tony Bennett than Sinatra, but it was offered to Frank first - because the composer went back with him a long way.
-When last we met Jule Styne, he and Sammy Cahn had broken up and Jule had gone off to write Broadway shows.
-"I didn't speak to Sinatra for three years," he told me, "or he didn't speak to me for three years."
+Jule Styne & Sammy Cahn wrote a ton of Frank's early solo hits - "Five Minutes More", "Saturday Night is the Loneliest Night of the Week", "Three Coins in the Fountain"...
+But then Jule decided he wanted to write Broadway shows and Sammy by contrast was happy to stay in Hollywood.
+So they broke up, much to Frank's fury.
+"I didn't speak to Sinatra for three years," Styne told me, "or he didn't speak to me for three years."

-So here we are three years later.
-Jule Styne is a big Broadway composer, but when he yells at choreographers and orchestrators he waves his arms around, and you notice he's still got the gold bracelet he's worn for over a decade.
+So here we are in 1956.
+Jule Styne is now a big Broadway composer, but when he yells at choreographers and orchestrators he waves his arms around, and you notice he's still got the gold bracelet he's worn for over a decade.
 The one inscribed on the inside "To Jule, who knew me when – Frankie" - a present from Sinatra, delivered by Cartier's the morning after the singer's first ever solo concert.

 Styne wore it to the end.
 And more or less until his final breath - through Gypsy, Funny Girl, and all the flops that followed - there was a part of him that was still the Sinatra house composer he'd been in the 1940s.
 "When you work with Jule," his lyricist on a late London flop, Don Black, said to me, "he'll look at the lyric and go, 'This'd be great for Frank.'
 Or Barbra."
 As Styne liked to put it, "Without the rendition there is no song" - and, rendition-wise, he'd been spoiled.
 "I've been very fortunate in having my songs sung by the greatest male singer and the greatest female singer," he told me, referring to his former flatmate (Sinatra) and a funny girl he helped make a star (Streisand).